ga4gh-beacon/beacon-v2/docs/aggregations.md

     This requests aggregates sets of genes and the types of variants they're affected by with.
 The `CancerPanelGeneIds` aggregation term is defined in the `/aggregation_terms` endpoint and provides a list of genes that are part of a cancer panel.
 The `VariantVRSCNVtype` aggregation term is also defined in the `/aggregation_terms` endpoint and provides a list of variant types (e.g., high-level loss, high-level gain) that are associated with the genes in the cancer panel.

-    As above, the `selectors` modifiers would not be needed if already indicated in the respective aggregation term definitions.
+    As above, the `categories` modifiers would not be needed if already indicated in the respective aggregation term definitions.

     ```json